jzabroski/Home/Cars/AndroidAuto/README.md

 The first two are **by far** the most popular.

 Most after-market integrations also, incidentally, targeted Lexus customers, as Lexus was the last luxury car brand to adopt either Car Play or Android Auto.
+Lexus allowed certain 2019 cars to have a Lexus OEM Android Auto after-market installed that wouldn't void the warranty, but only on certain vehicle types and only certain VIN number ranges.
+From 2020 onwards, most Lexus vehicles had Android Auto equipped, and by 2021 it became standard in all models.

 # Beats Sonic